FastVPSEestiOu/apache_suexec_cgroups/README.md

 Author: Pavel Odintsov, pavel.odintsov [at] gmail.com

-Patch for adding cgroups support to Apache suexec
+Patch for adding cgroups support to Apache suexec (you can add cgi/mod_fcgid/mod_fastcgi processes into separate cgroups)

 # Build suexec module on Debian Lenny